Last updated October 12, 2020

 If, for instance, you sell your shares shortly after acquiring them or there is a large difference between the purchase and sales price, your activity may constitute speculative intention and subject you to a 33% capital gains tax.

-Capital gains realized by a company are subject to the normal corporate tax rate of 25%.
-Other capital gains that involve “substantial participation” will be taxed at a rate of 16.5%.
+Capital gains realized by a company are subject to the normal corporate income tax rate of 25%.
+Only the corporate tax will be set at an 25%, other capital gains that involve “substantial participation” will be taxed at a rate of 16.5%.

 There are also special rules that apply to mergers and splits, the losses and shares of trading companies, and capital gains derived from IP, embedded royalties, and infringement compensation.